rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

 #### Connect with psql

-Now connect to the database server using the [psql](http://www.postgresql.org/docs/8.3/static/app-psql.html "http://www.postgresql.org/docs/8.3/static/app-psql.html") client with the `postgres` role:
+Connect to the database server by using the [psql](http://www.postgresql.org/docs/8.3/static/app-psql.html "http://www.postgresql.org/docs/8.3/static/app-psql.html") client with the `postgres` role: